 Michael Rauer, Yanks in the King’s Forces: American Physicians Serving with the British Expeditionary Force during World War I, ed.
 Sander Marble (Washington, D.C.: Office of Medical History US Army, 2007), 3, 32–33.

-Alexander A. Falbo-Wild
+Article by Alexander A. Falbo-Wild